-From planning a pipeline, navigating ships to fighting wildfires… Spatial problems require spatial thinking.
-This is why Geographic Information Systems has expanded into countless disciplines.
+From planning a pipeline to navigating ships, spatial problems need spatial thinkers.
+This is why Geographic Information Systems has expanded into countless other disciplines.

 - Cartographers create maps.
-The origin comes from charta – “tablet or leaf of paper” and graph-”to draw”
+Actually, the origin of the job title comes from charta which means “tablet or leaf of paper” and graph ”to draw”

 - Database managers store and extract information from structured sets of geographic data.

-- Spatial analysts uses techniques to manipulate, extract, locate and analyze geographic data.
-Spatial analysis examples include buffering, clipping and exploring the relationships between map feature.
+- Spatial analysts manipulate, extract, locate and analyze geographic data.

 GIS All Started by Mapping Cholera